 It was 8:20 on the clock and 7 degrees on the mercury when we left the BP garage in Klapmuts.
 I was the only fool who rocked up with a summer jacket, but I was sure that my three T-shirts were going to give me enough "layers" to survive.
 In any case I was hoping for sunshine, but clearly forgot that Mother Nature follows her own head when it comes to dishing out "the elements".
 Dave was in front and the rest of us were playing follow-the-leader like usual.
 I had two objectives for the day besides sharing my fun with like-minded people.
 The first was to do around 400 kilometres so that my bike would be on 20 000 when I take it in for its service on Monday, and secondly to try out my fresh set of Heidenau K60's which I only bought two days ago.

 At Onrus the group dispersed and it was also here where the fun also basically ended.
 I decided to take the scenic route via Kleinmond but the weather was turning nasty.
 Nick and Alex joined me.
 Just outside Betty's Bay I stopped to remove my GPS and cell phone from my handle bars because the rain was starting to close in on us.
 The wind was getting really miserable and was klapping my helmet around like a bouncer klapping some sense into a drunken schoolboy in an over-18's nightclub.
 Alex got a bit impatient when I put on my rain gear, but after that it was the first time since we left Klapmuts that I actually regained feeling in my upper body again.
 At this point I just wanted to get home and completely forgot that I had new slippery tyres designed mostly for "gravel-ous fun".
 They were performing just fantastic.
 Just after Gordon's Bay I waved goodbye to the other two and headed towards the N2.
 Strangely enough the N2 was as dry as an NG predikant on a Saturday evening and I rode back with only the wind still trying to klap some more sense into my head.
 When I reached home is was seriously suffering from whiplash and frostbite, but I arrived with a feeling of great satisfaction.
-Not only did I achieve my two objectives for the day, but I also learned and confirmed two things:
+Not only did I achieve my two objectives for the day, but I also learned and confirmed two things:1) Summer jackets are made for the summer, no matter how many layers you wear.

 2) Knobbly tyres can do sharp bends on tar too, you just need a reason to ride fast and try them out.